-If you don’t take advantage of the new technologies you will lose competitive advantage because some of your competitors will use the new technologies.
-They way they can produce and sell the same products or services cheaper in a better quality and delivered faster.
+If you don’t take advantage of the new technologies you will lose a competitive advantage because some of your competitors will use the new technologies.
+They can produce and sell the same products or services cheaper in better quality and delivered faster.
 So pretending the good old days won’t change is not a good strategy if you want to remain in business.

 Last month we conducted a survey for an airport lounge, that has just implemented automatic boarding card scanners for its guests instead of being greeted by a human being from that particular airline.
 The airline implemented the automatic scanning of boarding cards to save money on having people sitting at the welcome desk.

 We interviewed 600 passengers over 2 days.
 78% of passengers would rather talk to a human being, and even wait a few minutes rather than scan their boarding card themselves in order to get access to the lounge.
 It is because human interaction is fundamental to our well-being as human beings.
 As human interaction is becoming seldom in many places we value it even more.
 This is probably why 65% of the passengers we interviewed stated that the automated registration of them when entering the lounge will have a negative impact on their overall rating of the airline.